EpicgamerYT/Valobot/README.md

 ## How To Use

-To run this application, disable windows real time protection (may not download otherwise).
-First open file explorer and go to "This PC" --> "Local Disk" --> "New Folder" --> Name it "UC Valorant" --> drag the BOTH .dll files into the folder (NOT THE .EXE).
-Next, open CMD then drag and drop the Valoloader.dll followed by running the Valobot.exe file.
+To run this application, disable windows real time protection (may not download otherwise). **IMPORTANT** Run "Valobot.exe" to install requiments.
+Then open file explorer and go to "This PC" --> "Local Disk" --> "New Folder" --> Name it "UC Valorant" --> drag the BOTH .dll files into the folder (NOT THE .EXE).
+Next, open CMD then drag and drop the Valoloader.dll.
 Lastly drop the Valobot.dll into the CMD and open Valorant.
 PRESS F1 to toggle the menu!
 Enjoy :)

 > **Note**
 > You may need to download WinRAR to unzip the file(s)